mattyoung101/omicron2d/docs/AI implementation.md

 # AI implementation
+## Notes Jan 2021 (most up to date)
+Think I've come up with a (simple) potential solution:

+Planner -> High level actions (InterceptBall) -> Movement planner -> Low level actions (MoveToPoint) -> Soccer sim commands

+## Notes 18 Dec 2020
+I'm thinking something like this:

+1. Planner decides what actions/behaviours to do, to achieve our goal (i.e. score a goal, defend our goal)
+2. Planner assembles a list of tasks/skills that are hardcoded by us (e.g. MoveToPoint)
+3. We execute those skills

+So basically we need the planner to be able to decompose tasks well.
+Maybe, we could dump all our tasks on it, and hope it's good enough to just "figure out" what it has to do.
+Thogh this might not be possible.

+Look into using the JSHOP2 HTN planner.

+## Old undated
 How we're going to implement agent behaviour.

 Our agent is made up of a bunch of facets, or strategies.
 The GOAP system decides **what** we want to do, and then